theAkito/sue/README.md

 ![Liberapay patrons](https://img.shields.io/liberapay/patrons/Akito?style=plastic)

 ## What
 Executes a program as a user different from the user running `sue`.
 The target program is `exec`'ed which means, that it replaces the `sue` process you are using to run the target program.
-This simulates native tools like `su` and `sudo`.
+This simulates native tools like `su` and `sudo` and uses the same low-level POSIX tools to achieve that, but eliminates common issues that usually arise, when using those native tools.

 ## Why
 Maintainable alternative to ncopa/su-exec, which is the better tianon/gosu.
 This one is far better (higher performance, smaller size), than the original gosu, however it is far easier to maintain, than su-exec, which is written in plain C.